Allen County, Indiana Places

 July 4, 2018 post by The History Center on Facebook:

-The Wabash and Erie Canal officially opened in Northeast Indiana.
+The Wabash and Erie Canal officially opened in Northeast Indiana in July of 1843.
 The festivities began on the 4th of July with the firing of the Perry Cannon.
 During the celebrations General Lewis Cass gave a speech praising the canal:

 We have come here to rejoice together.
 Memorable deeds make memorable days.
 There is a power of association given to man, which binds together the past and the present, and connects both with the future.
 Great events hallow the sites where they pass.
 Their returning anniversaries, so long as these were remembered, are kept with sorrow or joy as they are prosperous or adverse.
 Today a new work is born, a work of peace, not of war.
 We are celebrating a triumph of art and not of arms.
 Centuries hence, we may hope the river you have made will flow both east and west, bearing upon its bosom the riches of a prosperous people, and that our descendants will come to keep the day which we have come to mark; and that as it returns they will remember the exertions of their ancestors while they gather the harvest.